DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/Economics/2024-12-01-forecasting_commodity_prices_using_machine_learning_techniques_and_applications.md

 - Markdown
 - Data Science
 - Machine Learning
+- markdown
 seo_description: Learn how machine learning techniques are revolutionizing the forecasting of commodity prices like oil and gold, using advanced predictive models and economic indicators.
 seo_title: Forecasting Commodity Prices with Machine Learning | Data Science Applications
 seo_type: article
 summary: This article delves into the application of machine learning techniques to forecast commodity prices, such as oil and gold.
 It discusses the methods, economic indicators used, and the challenges in building predictive models in this complex domain.
 tags:
 - Commodity prices
 - Machine learning